Vital Records Online

 Order with confidence

-Learn how to order South Carolina Death Certificates from the South Carolina Department of Public Health - Vital Records Office (SC DPH - Vital Records Office).
+Learn how to order South Carolina Death Certificate from the South Carolina Department of Public Health - Vital Records Office (SC DPH - Vital Records Office).
 The current processing time is 4 to 6 weeks, which varies by request method.
 The state fee is $12.00 for certified copies and $3.00 for additional copies.
 Expedited processing costs Not Available and takes about Not Available.
 Authorized individuals include immediate family and legal representatives.

-You can now order South Carolina death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order South Carolina death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the South Carolina Department of Public Health - Vital Records Office (SC DPH - Vital Records Office) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the SC DPH by following the specific steps and meeting certain requirements.
-Confirm and review the costs, eligibility, processing times, and requirements before ordering to ensure a smooth application process.
+Confirm and review the costs,��eligibility, processing times, and requirements before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO